In this donation-based hour-long workshop, we will dig to the root of meaning and write from the heart.

 What does that have to do with writing though?

 Everything!
 Being a writer is a way of moving through the world.
-It is a way of seeing, experiencing, and understanding the human condition.We are writing when we’re watching meteors or waiting in line at the state fair — We are in the process of transforming life’s formlessness into an aesthetic order.
+It's a way of seeing, experiencing, and understanding the human condition.We are writing when we’re watching meteors or waiting in line at the state fair — We are in the process of transforming life’s formlessness into an aesthetic order.
 SUMMER CAMP acknowledges and amplifies all the creative acts of lived experience that go into a piece of writing.
 SUMMER CAMP brings conscious awareness to the art of our daily lives.
 SUMMER CAMP connects us to our practice as it exists on and off the page.
-It is about taking the summer to thoughtfully devise and enhance our creative inputs, rather than letting these months slip away…
+It is about taking the summer to thoughtfully devise and enhance our creative inputs.

 “Write as if you were dying.
 At the same time, assume you write for an audience consisting solely of terminal patients.
 That is, after all, the case.
 What would you begin writing if you knew you would die soon?
 What could you say to a dying person that would not enrage by its triviality?” —Annie Dillard